-This anemic boy says he has become the ‘Three-Eyed Raven’, which means “I can see things happening in the past, I can see things happening now”, a wonderful special ability that is essentially: having a memory and working vision.
+This anemic boy says he has become the ‘Three-Eyed Raven’, which he explains means “I can see things happening in the past, I can see things happening now.”
+This is a wonderful special ability, essentially: having a memory and working eyes.
 He then has a ‘vision’, which reveals that Jon Snow is actually a Targaryen.

 This boy is clearly an example of what my GSCE English teacher would call – and then look very pleased with themselves for calling – an ‘unreliable narrator’.
 He’s off his nut.
 You absolutely shouldn’t believe this apparently crucial plot-point when it’s been revealed by a little lad tripping his balls off.

 It is becoming increasingly apparent this show is one extended Talk To Frank campaign, with a side order of advocacy for chastity.

 You see these ‘White Walkers’, apparently a legion of dead characters, resurrected to stumble about in a zombified haze, having recently recruited a dragon that destroys a gigantic wall with its icy breath?
 You need to read up on the side effects of Spice, mate, and then talk to Frank.

 Right, let’s establish what I may or may not have incorrectly established so far: there’s a character who can ‘become’ other characters with their face; there’s a character who drives the plot with hallucinated visions; dead characters can come back, but as zombies; and everyone’s double-crossing one another to win the Game of Thrones.